 The Unwanted Bride

-This is a lengthy and well-written article about the latest battles over Trans Toilet Terror in Iowa, as idiots and yokels try to prevent transgender women from using the bathroom in accordance with their gender expression.
+This is a lengthy and well-written article about the latest battles over Trans Toilet Terror in Iowa, as a minority of persons attempt to prevent transgender women from using the bathroom in accordance with their gender expression.
 The primary arguments concern the interpretations of the Iowa Civil Rights Act, with some transwomen winning in court, others losing.
-Recall if you will that this is a state which recently crowned a transgender homecoming queen at UNI, so awareness is certainly growing among Iowans, whether they like it or not.
+Recall if you will that this is a state which recently crowned a transgender homecoming queen at UNI, so awareness is certainly growing among Iowans.

 There are a few case histories of discrimination on and linked to the page which could be worth reading.
-As always on newspaper websites, don’t read the comments unless you’re a glutton for punishment and hatred.
+As always on newspaper websites, don’t read the comments unless you’re a glutton for punishment.

 Transgender rights: Restroom battles emerge | The Des Moines Register | desmoinesregister.com.